 Dear Collaborators,

-for a further 24 hours.
-No change in flaring activity is expected in the
+last message.
+No increase in activity expected in the

 See http://www.SolarMonitor.org for images and